Extension of $p$-compact operators in Banach spaces: Extension of

 \section{Extension of $T\in K_p^d(X,Y)$}

-As in Section~2, in this section we assume that $X, Y$ are Banach spaces.
+Similar to Section~2, in this section we assume that $X, Y$ are Banach spaces.
 Let $(A,\al)$ be an operator ideal.
 Recall the definition of the dual operator ideal $(A^d,\al^d)$ with respect to the spaces $X, Y$ as discussed in Section~2.
 We now recall the following result from \cite[Theorem 2.13]{JD} which will be required to derive our next observation.
 In this section, we mean $1\leq p\leq\iy$ when no choice of $p$ is mentioned.

 \begin{thm}\cite[Theorem 2.13]{JD} Let $1\leq p<\iy$, let $X$ and $Y$ be Banach spaces and $K$ be $w^*$-compact norming subset of $B_{X^*}$.
 For every operator $T:X\ra Y$, the following are equivalent: \bla \item $T$ is $p$-summing. \item There exists a regular Borel probability measure $\mu$ on $K$, a closed subspace $X_p$ of $L_p(\mu)$ and an operator $\hat{T}:X_p\to Y$ such that \bln \item $j_pi_X(X)\ci X_p$ and \item $\hat{T}j_pi_X(x)=Tx$ for all $x\in X$.
 In other words, the following diagram commutes. \el